blockfrost/blockfrost.dev/docs/overview/settings/access-filters.md

 Origins filter allows you to restrict access to your project to specific URLs using HTTP header [Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin).

-Once enabled only requests from allowed origins will be allowed for this project.
+Once enabled only requests from allowed origins will be allowed for the project.
 Requests from all other origins will receive error response with status code 403.

 Origin allowlist supports wildcard (*) for a subdomain.
 For example, "https://\*.example.com" allows requests coming from any subdomain of `example.com` (eg. `https://first-app.example.com`, `https://another-app.example.com`).